-Cost of goods sold ("COGS").
 COGS as a percentage of Sales was 72.5% in 2022 compared with 72.3% in 2021.
 The increase was primarily due to increased costs related to three plant fires, as well as material cost pass through and increased net headcount, primarily in the Engine Products and Fastening Systems segments, in anticipation of future revenue increases, partially offset by higher volumes and favorable product pricing.
-The Company had total COGS charges of \$59 in 2022, offset by partial insurance claims reimbursements of \$23, related to fires that occurred in 2019 at a Fastening Systems plant in France (the "France Plant Fire"), at a Forged Wheels plant in Barberton, Ohio in mid-February 2020 (the "Barberton Plant Fire"), and a mechanical failure resulting in substantial heat and fire-related damage to equipment at the Company's cast house in Barberton, Ohio in the third quarter of 2022 (the "Barberton Cast House Incident"), compared to total COGS charges of \$28 in 2021, offset by partial insurance claims reimbursements of \$32, related to the France Plant Fire and the Barberton Plant Fire.
+The Company had total COGS charges of \$59 in 2022, offset by partial insurance claims reimbursements of \$23, related to the France Plant Fire, Barberton Plant Fire, and the Barberton Cast House Incident, compared to total COGS charges of \$28 in 2021, offset by partial insurance claims reimbursements of \$32, related to the France Plant Fire and the Barberton Plant Fire.
 The insurance claims related to these three plant fires were in excess of the insurance deductible.
-During the fourth quarter of 2022, the Company settled the insurance claim related to the Barberton Plant Fire.
 The downtime related to these plant fires in 2022 and 2021 reduced production levels and affected productivity at the plants.
-The Company anticipates additional charges related to these plant fires of approximately \$5 to \$10 in 2023.